ryanalpha/Classification-Ads-Vidio/README.md

 # Classification-Ads-Vidio
-Classification Has Ads from vidio dataset
+Classification Ads from vidio dataset there are 1 milion rows data